RincewindsHat/rfc-monitoring-plugins-interface/draft-kaestle-monitoring-plugins-interface.md

       applicable, but the Monitoring System may not understand them correctly (mostly in uncommon cases), in that cases appropriate workarounds MAY be applied on the side of the Monitoring Plugin.
-Since the values are not intented to be human readable normalized units are recommended (e.g. `overall_power=14000000000W` instead of
+Since the values are not intented to be human readable, normalized units are recommended (e.g. `overall_power=14000000000W` instead of
       `overall_power=14GW`)
       4. `warn` and `crit` are the threshold values for this measurement, which may